 - Best All Around Wakesurf Board

-- This is not a good choice for doing spins or tricks where you need a lot of speed
+- This is not a good pick for doing spins or tricks where you need a lot of speed

-- This is not a good choice for advanced riders.
+- This Wakesurf board is not a good option for those of a more advanced skill level

-Making it effortless to catch both small and large waves, the O’Brien Nalu Wakesurfer gives you the most control and comfort thanks to its concave top deck.
-Perfect for throwing skim tricks or cruising behind the boat, the Nalu includes a large flat spot that makes it easy to catch waves and a single fin.
+Making it effortless to catch both small and large waves and stay on them, the O’Brien Nalu Wakesurfer gives you the most control and comfort thanks to its concave top deck.
+Perfect for throwing skim tricks or cruising behind the boat, the Nalu includes a large flat spot that makes it easier to catch waves and a single fin.
 With its lightweight core, the Nalu has less weight to give you more control and the ability to maintain its profile for maximum boost.

 The Nalu was designed purely for boat performance and features a thin profile that is compression molded so it will sit lower in the water and be less buoyant.
 This is a great board for advanced wakesurfers who are interested in a unique ride.
 With its single fin, you get reduced drag and a looser overall feel.